jhvanstaalduinen/jhvanstaalduinen.github.io/code/index.md

 ### Auto-completion of Dutch case law references

-Any Dutch law student will recognize the painstaking effort it can take to typeset and maintain case law references in the right format ("Leidraad Juridische auteurs").
+A Dutch law student might recognize the effort it can take to typeset and maintain case law references in the right format ("Leidraad Juridische auteurs").
 I wrote a Python script that will create a correctly formatted footnote based on just the ECLI of a case (crawling the websites of the ECHR, ECJ and Rechtspraak.nl).

 This way, during the writing process, you can simply put the ECLI in your footnote and quickly complete them later.